 Let's face it: sending money across borders and especially in different currencies is a pain.
 Banks charge high fees and there's often a lot of hassle involved.
 Working online, with clients all over the world, and traveling as much as I do, I deal with different currencies every day.
 I used to do everything via PayPal, but my stomach turned a little each time I saw the fees I was paying.
 Yikes!

-So when I discovered TransferWise, and especially its Borderless Account, I didn't think twice about trying it out.
+So when I discovered Wise formerly TransferWise, and especially the Wise Borderless Account, I didn't think twice about trying it out.
 Read my Wise banking review below.